The Loneliest Planet: Cast

+Release

+On October 11, 2011, it was announced that Sundance Selects, a division of IFC Films, had acquired North American distribution rights.

 Reception

 The film was well-received by critics.
-The film holds a "certified fresh" approval rating of 70% on review aggregator Rotten Tomatoes, based on 62 reviews with an average of 6.9/10.
+The film holds an approval rating of 70% on review aggregator Rotten Tomatoes, based on 62 reviews with an average of 6.9/10.
 The website's critical consensus reads, "The source material that inspired The Loneliest Planet may be brief, but this adaptation of a Tom Bissell short story compensates with studious, finely detailed filmmaking, haunting visuals, and thought-provoking subtext."
 On Metacritic, the film has a weighted average score of 76 out of 100, based on 19 critics, indicating "generally favorable reviews".

 A.O.
-Scott of The New York Times called The Loneliest Planet, "gripping and haunting, but also coy and elusive."
+Scott of The New York Times called The Loneliest Planet, "gripping and haunting, but also coy and elusive".

-Roger Ebert of the Chicago Sun-Times gave it 2 out of 4 and wrote: "All of this grows tiresome.
+Roger Ebert of the Chicago Sun-Times gave it two out of four and wrote: "All of this grows tiresome.
 We're given no particular reason at the outset of The Loneliest Planet to care about these people, our interest doesn't grow along the way, the landscape grows repetitive...."

+Accolades

+The Loneliest Planet was awarded the Golden Lady at the Las Palmas de Gran Canaria International Film Festival, where Furstenberg also won for Best Actress.
+It won the Golden Tulip International Competition at the International Istanbul Film Festival.